-The Air Force no longer conducts UFO investigations.
-For 22 years (from 1947 to 1969), the Air Force investigated UFOs under Project Blue Book, at Wright-Patterson Air Force Base, Ohio.
+For 22 years (from 1947 to 1969), the Air Force investigated UAPs (previously known as Unidentified Flying Objects (UFOs)) under Project Blue Book, at Wright-Patterson Air Force Base, Ohio.
 Of the 12,618 sightings reported to Project Blue Book, 701 remained "unidentified."
-The Project concluded that: no UFO reported, investigated and evaluated by the Air Force was ever an indication of threat to our national security; that there was no evidence submitted to or discovered by the Air Force that sightings categorized as "unidentified" represented technological developments or principles beyond the range of modern scientific knowledge; and that there was no evidence indicating that sightings categorized as "unidentified" were extraterrestrial vehicles.
+The Project concluded that: no UFO reported, investigated, and evaluated by the Air Force was ever an indication of threat to our national security; that there was no evidence submitted to or discovered by the Air Force that sightings categorized as "unidentified" represented technological developments or principles beyond the range of modern scientific knowledge; and that there was no evidence indicating that sightings categorized as "unidentified" were extraterrestrial vehicles.